opendatacube/datacube-alchemist/README.md

 ## Installation

 You can build the docker image locally with Docker or Docker Compose.
-The commands are `docker build --tag opendatacube/datacube-alchemist .` or `docker-compose build`.
+The commands are `docker build --tag opendatacube/datacube-alchemist .` or `docker compose build`.

 There's a Python setup file, so you can do `pip3 install .` in the root folder.
 You will need to ensure that the Open Data Cube and all its dependencies happily install though.